-Prior to Nielsen, Mr. Llamas served as chief Administrative officer for The Cleveland Clinic, a top rated health care institution with 45,000 employees.
+Prior to Nielsen, Llamas served as chief administrative officer for The Cleveland Clinic, a top rated health care institution with 45,000 employees.
 There he implemented productivity initiatives that led to operating gains and improved patient and employee satisfaction.
-Mr. Llamas also introduced six sigma and wellness programs and significantly upgraded compensation, diversity, and leadership development programs.
-He formerly was the chief Human Resources officer for Lehman Brothers and was also a Corporate officer at General Electric where he headed up HR for three of GE’s largest businesses.
-Mr. Llamas has also owned and managed his own consulting firm and held senior leadership positions at TRW and Southern California Edison.
+Llamas also introduced six sigma and wellness programs and significantly upgraded compensation, diversity, and leadership development programs.
+He formerly was the chief human resources officer for Lehman Brothers and was also a corporate officer at General Electric where he headed up HR and other functions for three of GE’s largest businesses.
+Llamas has also owned and managed his own consulting firm and held senior leadership positions at TRW and Southern California Edison.

-Mr. Llamas is a graduate of California Polytechnic University and earned a master’s degree in organizational development from Pepperdine University.
+Llamas, a graduate of California Polytechnic University, earned a master’s degree in Organizational Development from Pepperdine University.
 He has served on the board of trustees for several community and education based organizations.
-He was named one of “100 Most Influential” by Hispanic Business Magazine in 2009, one of the “Most Powerful/Influential Latinos in Entertainment” by The Image Foundation in 2008 and again in 2011, and “Top 10 Lideres” by Hispanic Executive Magazine in 2012.
-He has been profiled and/or featured in several publications, including the April 2012 edition of Talent Management Magazine (as its cover story), the October 2012 Poder magazine, and the July/August 2011 issue of Hispanic Executive.
+Llamas has been named one of “100 Most Influential” by Hispanic Business Magazine; recognized twice by The Image Foundation as “Most Powerful/Influential Latinos in Entertainment,” and honored by Hispanic Executive Magazine as “Top 10 Lideres.”
+Llamas has been profiled in several publications, including Talent Management Magazine, Poder Magazine, and Hispanic Executive.